Four B2B Sales Trends To Watch Out For This Year

 And there are AI and machine learning, which is not quite there yet.

 Still, as soon as they are reliable and accurate enough, they will be used by B2B companies to sift through mountains of data for even more precise prospecting, as well as for an even greater degree of automation.

 We need to make sure that all this automation doesn’t take over at some point.

 Sure, it can speed up many of the processes, but there will always be a need on the client-side for personalization, and that’s where marketers and salespeople come in with their personalized approach.

 For instance, for less than $30 a month, you can get an efficient email outreach software, which will enable you to reach thousands of prospects with the help of different templates.

 However, not all emails need to be automated.
-What will always help you stand out is empathy and human connection, even in the world of B2B.
+What will always help you stand out is empathy and human connection, the kind you make during a discovery call, even in the world of B2B.